cassiebreviu/onnx-csharp-serverless/blog.md

 - Click `Edit` on `WEBSITE_RUN_FROM_PACKAGE` and change the value to 0.
 This allows us to write files from our function.
 (You may have to redeploy your function from VS Code after making this change.)
 - Save the changes

+# SommWineGame

+I created a game based on these models.
+Check it out [here](https://SommWineGame.com)

 # Resources

 [ONNX Docs](https://docs.microsoft.com/en-us/azure/machine-learning/concept-onnx?WT.mc.id=aiapril-devto-cassieb)